Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The bus is another alternative if you want to move around Paris and also enjoy the views from the outside.
 There are several buses that go to Notre Dame and nearby.
 You will have to check which one is closest to where you are to take it at the appropriate stop but the main ones are the 21, 38, 47, 85 and 96.

-The RER or train is a third and quite efficient way to move around the city and it also has the advantage of having a stop dedicated to Notre Dame.
-Just take line B or C and get off at the Saint-Michel - Notre-Dame stop.
+The RER is a third and quite efficient way to move around the city and it also has the advantage of having a stop dedicated to Notre Dame.
+Just take the B or C line and get off at the Saint-Michel - Notre-Dame stop.

-Are there guided tours at Notre Dame, is it worth it?
+Are there guided tours in Notre Dame, is it worth it?

-Due to its temporary closure, there is no way to get inside to see the cathedral, or even get close to see its facade in detail, as the cathedral is surrounded by a security perimeter during its reconstruction.
+Due to its temporary closure situation, there is no way to get inside to see the cathedral, or even get close to see its facade in detail, as the cathedral is surrounded by a security perimeter during its reconstruction.

 Fortunately, during this time virtual tours have been created thanks to virtual reality technologies with which you can get a very close idea of what the cathedral was like before the tragedy and get to know all its corners.

-These tours are usually quite inexpensive and have daily passes so you can easily include it in one of the days of sightseeing you have in Paris.
+These tours are usually quite inexpensive and have daily passes so you can easily include it in one of the sightseeing days you have in Paris.

-The parts of Notre Dame you can see
+The parts of Notre Dame that you can see

 You may have never been inside, or even been to Paris, but the facade of Notre Dame is something we've all seen at some point in our lives whether in books, movies or documentaries, and no wonder.
 The exterior of Notre Dame is a testament to the enormous architectural prodigy that began construction in 1163 but reached its peak in the 19th century.